-In America, toothpaste in hand luggage has to be stored in containers that aren’t larger than 3.4 oz.
-Other countries that follow the metric system follow this same rule and toothpaste is limited to 100 ml quantities, which is the equivalent of 3.4 oz.
+In America, toothpaste that’s kept inside of hand luggage is to be stored in containers that aren’t larger than 3.4 oz.
+Other countries that follow the metric system follow this same rule.
+That means toothpaste is limited to 100 ml quantities which is the equivalent of 3.4 oz.

 Usually, you can get a small 1 oz toothpaste in any local store.
 But if you’re planning on traveling quite often or you have a large family, getting this pack of Colgate 24-pack 1 oz Travel-Size Toothpaste would set you up for a long time.

-When it comes to figuring out how long will this 1 oz toothpaste will last, here’s what Colgate has to say.
+When it comes to figuring out how long a 1 oz toothpaste tube will last, here’s what Colgate has to say.

 You can get up to three brushings from each ounce of toothpaste.
 For a travel size toothpaste with 3.4 ounces in the tube, that means you can expect to get 9 to 10 brushings.

-Although Colgate says that a small 1 oz toothpaste will last, essentially, one and a half-day if you brush twice per day, in reality, it lasts much longer.
-This article says that a small 1 oz travel toothpaste should last for about two weeks, which, from our own experience, sounds about right.
+Although Colgate says that a small 1 oz toothpaste will last one and a half-days if you brush twice per day, in reality, it lasts much longer.
+This article states that a small, 1 oz travel toothpaste tube should last for about two weeks.
+From our experience, this sounds about right.

 How to Pack Toothpaste in Your Hand Luggage

-When you’ve packed your toothpaste inside the transparent quart-sized bag, make sure to store it somewhere easily accessible, preferably in your backpack or purse.
-That’s because, during the security checks, you’ll have to remove your plastic bag with toiletries and place it inside a separate bin, so it can be screened by the x-ray machine.
+When you’ve packed your toothpaste inside the transparent, quart-sized bag, make sure to store it somewhere easily accessible, preferably in your backpack or purse.
+The reason for this is because you’ll have to remove your toiletry bag and place it inside a separate bin to pass through the x-ray machine.

 Can You Pack Regularly-Sized Toothpaste in Checked Baggage?

 According to the TSA, you can pack any toothpaste in the checked luggage, regardless of its size.
-So if you’re traveling with a checked bag for longer periods, it might be a smarter choice to take one large toothpaste tube in your checked bag, instead of several smaller ones.
+So if you’re traveling with a checked bag for long periods, it might be a smarter choice to take one large toothpaste tube in your checked bag instead of several smaller ones.

-Also, in checked baggage, your toothpaste doesn’t have to be stored in any quart-sized transparent bags.
-That said, we would recommend that to avoid any spills.
+Keep in mind that your toothpaste doesn’t have to be stored in a quart-sized transparent bag if it’s packed in checked luggage.
+That said, we would recommend that you use one to avoid any spills.